-Orkney consists of 70 islands and skerries, of which 20 are permanently inhabited.
-There is a magic to Orkney that you will begin to feel as soon as you set foot in this unique place, and there is no better way to experience it than by visiting several different islands to experience the unique character of each.
+Island Hopping - Orkney consists of 70 islands and skerries, of which 20 are permanently inhabited.
+There is a magic to Orkney that you will begin to feel as soon as you set foot in this unique place, and there is no better way to experience it than by visiting several different islands from Stromsay to North Ronaldsay or Westray and experience experience the special character of each.